Galicia: Atlantic Paradise for Dolphins and Seabirds Watching

 On the way back to the port, we always try to complete the day by stopping at a cove or beach so that you can take a good swim from the boat.

-Around 6 in the afternoon you will be disembarking at the port of your choice.
+Around 19:00 in the evening you will be disembarking at the port of your choice.

 Dolphins, Seabirds and Whales Watching in Galicia